psaintmalo/PVU-WeatherBoy/README.md

 * Recommend using a greenhouse depending on the average impact and a safety margin
 * Show a summary of all recommendation towards the plant types
 * Sort output by most to least effected

+## Using selenium (Deprecated)

+If you wish to use selenium instead of the requests library, then you can enable it by setting the `AUTO_ENABLED` option equal to 2.
+You will also have to install the selenium package (`pip install selenium`) download `chromedriver.exe`, which can be found here: https://sites.google.com/chromium.org/driver/, and place it in the PVU-WeatherBoy folder.
+This method is slower and will most probably stop working as it may not be mantained.

 ## Sample of output
 ```